jaredmdunn/wherever-we-go/02_characters/07_harm-and-recovery.md

 ### Levels of Harm

 Harm is tracked on a single harm track.
-Each level has two boxes, except Level 3, which has only one.
+There are three level 1 rows, two level 2 row, and one level 1 row.

-- **Level 1 - Reduced Effect:** Minor harm that makes actions harder or slower.
+- **Level 1:** Minor harm that makes actions harder or slower.
 Examples: *Bruised, Distracted, Winded, Shaken*.
+  - For each level 1 injury, a different skill gets a -1 penalty.
 - **Level 2 - Disadvantage:** Serious harm that imposes a direct penalty to rolls.
-Examples: *Deep Cut, Concussed, Panicked, Enraged*.
+Examples: *Deep Cut, Concussed, Panicked, Enraged, Terrified*.
+  - For each level 2 injury, a different skill gets a -2 penalty.
 - **Level 3 - Broken:** Severe harm that leaves you unable to act until it’s addressed.
-Examples: *Broken Arm, Impaled, Terrified, Dissociating*.
+Examples: *Broken Arm, Impaled, Dissociating*.
+  - For a level 3 injury, an attribute (so all of its skills) gets a -3 penalty.

 If you must take harm and there’s no space at the appropriate level, the harm escalates to the next level.
-If all boxes are full, the harm is even worse-potentially permanent injury, complete mental collapse, or death.
+If all rows are full, the harm is even worse-potentially permanent injury, complete mental collapse, or death.

 ### Thresholds

-When harm is inflicted, compare the incoming damage to the appropriate **resistance threshold** to see what level of harm you suffer.
+When harm is inflicted, compare the incoming damage to the appropriate **threshold** to see what level of harm you suffer.

-- **Physical harm** uses your **Body** thresholds which are calculated from your Strength + Agility.
-- **Mental harm** uses your **Mind** thresholds which from your Intuition + Wits.

-Each threshold is a target number based on your resistance.
+Each threshold is a target number based on either **Body** (Strength + Dexterity) or **Mind** (Intuition + Wits).

 If the incoming damage is **greater than or equal to** a threshold, you take harm of that level (unless it meets or exceeds a higher threshold, in which case you take the higher level of harm).

 Your thresholds are calculated as:

-- **Level 1 Harm:** Resistance ÷ 10
+- **Level 1 Harm**: 1
-- **Level 2 Harm:** Resistance ÷ 6
+- **Level 2 Harm**: Body or Mind ÷ 10, rounded down
-- **Level 3 Harm:** Resistance ÷ 2
+- **Level 3 Harm**: Body or Mind ÷ 6, rounded down
+- **Level 4 Harm**: Body or Mind ÷ 2, rounded down

-#### Example 1: Physical Harm (Body = 18, D10 + D8)
+#### Example 1: Physical Harm (Strength = D10 and Dexterity = D8; Body = 18)
 - Threshold 1: 18 ÷ 10 = **1**
 - Threshold 2: 18 ÷ 6 = **3**
 - Threshold 3: 18 ÷ 2 = **9**

 - If you take **1 or 2 points** of physical damage, you suffer **Level 1 harm** (*Bruised*).
 - If you take **3–8 points** of physical damage, you suffer **Level 2 harm** (*Concussed*).
-- If you take **9+ points** of physical damage, you suffer **Level 3 harm** (*Broken Arm*).
+- If you take **9+ points** of physical damage, you suffer **Level 3 harm** (*Shattered Arm*).

-#### Example 2: Mental Harm (Mind = 14, D8 + D6)
+#### Example 2: Mental Harm (Intuition = D8 and Wits = D6; Mind = 14)
 - Threshold 1: 14 ÷ 10 = **1**
 - Threshold 2: 14 ÷ 6 = **2**
 - Threshold 3: 14 ÷ 2 = **7**